81523 Speculative Start-up

 Teaching and learning strategies

 Learning will take place in a collaborative, immersive and experiential environment.
-Each student's entrepreneurial journey will be different, so a blended learning approach will be supported to enable students to pursue an idiosyncratic learning journey.
-A key learning strategy is ‘learning by doing’, whereby each student will engage with an entrepreneurial initiative which they aspire to launch as a real enterprise or project, with learning occurring as they enact the entrepreneurial initiative.
-We encourage students to scaffold previous entrepreneurial thinking by iterating previous student startups or initiatives.
-Rather than focus on assessing students on one initiative which they carry through the entirety of the subject, students will be assessed in a holistic fashion focusing on learning outcomes and practices.
-Students who discover their initiative does not have service / product / market fit or is otherwise unfeasible or undesirable, they will be encouraged to pivot at the point where this learning occurs.
+Each student's entrepreneurial journey will be different, so a blended learning approach will be supported to enable students to pursue a tailored learning journey.
+A key learning strategy is ‘learning by doing’, where each student will engage with one or more entrepreneurial initiatives, either as an individual or as a team, which they aspire to launch as a real enterprise or project, with learning occurring as they enact the entrepreneurial initiative.
+We encourage students to scaffold previous entrepreneurial thinking by building off previous initiatives they are familiar with.
+Previous initiatives could be their own or come from other students (by mutual agreement) or a collaborator external to the subject (also by mutual agreement).

 Content (topics)

-• Planning, strategy and competitive advantage
+- Planning, strategy and competitive advantage for early-stage initiatives

-• Advanced decision-making
+- Advanced decision-making

 Assessment